If you have recently joined the Club then the information on this page is for you!

 Second month of duties: Be responsible for the tea.
 Make sandwiches and sweets.
 Make and serve tea and clean up the kitchen after the meeting.

 Annual Dues – $20.00 per person.
-A membership gives you discounts at local garden and flower shops.
+A membership gives you discounts at some local garden and flower shops.

 Name Tags – Name tags showing membership with the Cowichan Valley Garden Club can be purchased at the time of membership application.
 Members are requested to wear their name tag to all of the Club’s events.

 Website – The Cowichan Valley Garden Club has a very informative website www.cowichanvalleygardenclub.com which is continually updated.
-Check here for garden tips and hints, notice of monthly meetings, upcoming events, photographs of members’ gardens, membership application form and Club history.
+Check here for garden tips and hints, notice of monthly meetings, upcoming events, photographs of members’ gardens, membership application form and club history.
 The website includes a secure Members Only section to protect members’ addresses, phone numbers, etc. from the general public.
 Here you can find Minutes of monthly Club meetings, a list of Open Gardens and upcoming Club workshops, team contact information and duty months.
 The Members Only section is password protected and to avoid missing out on anything, new members are strongly encouraged to request a user name and password to access this section by emailing email@example.com.